 But don’t worry, we’ve picked the top 15 business metrics to get you going and help you stand out from your competitors.

-You don’t need to use all the metrics but we’re sure that most of them will come in handy, to any business.
+You don’t need to use all the metrics but we’re sure that most of them will come in handy, for any business.

 How Are Business Metrics Beneficial For Your Company?